Table of Contents

 -

-How many people on the team CANNOT be replaced by a successor or compensated for by the remaining team within 4 weeks?
+Which people on the team CANNOT be replaced by a successor or compensated for by the remaining team within 4 weeks?

 “Self-organization”